 Select max(sal) from emp where sal not in ( select max(sal) from emp

-It is a Keyword, used to query data from multiple tables based on relationship between the fields of the tables.
-Keys plays major role in JOINs.
+Join is a keyword used to query data from multiple tables based on the relationship between the fields of tables.
+Keys play a major role in Joins.

-- It is a virtual table ,which consists of data contained in a table.
+- A View is a virtual table consisting of data contained in a table.

-- Views not need any memory space.
+- Views do not need any memory space.

-- View can be created on multiple tables.
+- Views can be created on multiple tables.

-It is a Database object,that automatically executes in response to some events on the tables or views.
-It is used to apply the Integrity constraint to the Database objects.
+A trigger is a database object that automatically executes in response to some events on the tables or views.
+It is used to apply the integrity constraint to the database objects.